 6. When you need to pick something up, don’t hinge from the hips.

 Instead, bend deeply at your knees.
 You want to keep your spine as straight as you can while you lift.
-As always, engage your abs before doing anything.
+And always, always pull your belly button toward your spine to engage your abs before doing anything.

 This was a lesson I learned personally.
 When the head is lower than the chest or hips, that is a natural form of traction.
 In this case, traction is applied to the neck with help from gravity.